Odhynn/naerk/content/Characters/Aileen.md

 > > | appearance | <li>copper red hair</li><li>green eyes</li><li>freckled skin</li> |

 > Heads held high.
-> _-- signature sign-off in Aileen's revolutionary correspondence_
+> _-- signature sign-off in revolutionary correspondence_

 Aileen Saoirse Rosewood, a.k.a.
 Rose Spellsmith, is a lead spymaster of the [[Berenfaer]], an accomplished battlemage, a skilled performer in song and harp, a workaholic crafter of magic items and spells with a doctorate in clockwork engineering from Kwarix, and one of the [[Everbryght]].